I-TECH-UW/OpenELIS-Global-2/docs/install.md

 ### Install OpenELIS Global ###

+**OpenELIS Global uses the following file to set things like the consolidated server address, it is not overwritten by the installer. /var/lib/openelisglobal/secrets/extra.properties**

 1. Set the site identification number for this instance
     a.
 The site number is used to set the default test order prefix, and to identify the system to the consolidated server and other data systems.